scala/docs.scala-lang/sips/pending/_posts/2017-02-07-make-types-behave-like-expressions.md

 val fails : 1 + 2 * 3 + 4 = 11 //left associative:(((1+2)*3)+4))) = 13
 ```

-#### Developer issues
+#### Developer issues example
-The following stackoverflow question demonstrate developers are 'surprised' by the difference in infix precedence.
+The following stackoverflow question demonstrate developers are 'surprised' by the difference in infix precedence, expecting infix type precedence to act the same as expression operations.
 http://stackoverflow.com/questions/23333882/scala-infix-type-aliasing-for-2-type-parameters

----

 ## Interactions with other language features

 #### Variance Annotation
 Variance annotation uses the `-` and `+` symbols to annotate contravariant and covariant subtyping, respectively.
-Introducing unary prefix types might lead to some confusion.
+Introducing unary prefix types may lead to some developer confusion.
 E.g.
 ```scala
 trait Negate[A]